CONSUMER LAW LAWYER - CONSUMER FRAUD, LEMON LAW, CONSUMER PROTECTION - CALIFORNIA BAY AREA ATTORNEY

 Walnut Creek, California 94596

-NOTICE: Information printed here is general in nature, and is not intended as a substitute for legal advice or a legal opinion on a specific individual fact scenario.
+NOTICE: Information printed here is not legal advice.
+The information is general in nature, and is not intended as a substitute for legal advice or a legal opinion on a specific individual fact scenario.
 Individual rights, remedies and obligations vary; laws frequently change.
-Your specific facts should be reviewed by this office, or another California attorney emphasizing auto dealer fraud, mortgage loan fraud, lemon law, fair debt collection, credit protection, and other consumer fraud and consumer law issues, before taking any action.
+Your specific facts should be reviewed by this office before taking any action on your own.
+Results are not a guarantee or indicative of future success.
+Site content approved by Michael R. Quirk.